John A. Volpe National Transportation Systems Center

-The John A. Volpe National Transportation Systems Center (colloquially, the Volpe Center) in Cambridge, Massachusetts, is a center of transportation and logistics in the United States Department of Transportation (U.S. DOT).
+The John A. Volpe National Transportation Systems Center (colloquially, the Volpe Center) in Cambridge, Massachusetts, is a center of transportation and logistics in the United States Department of Transportation (USDOT).

-The center's work includes projects that cut across traditional transportation modes and technical disciplines, including the Federal Aviation Administration's Enhanced Traffic Management System (ETMS) and Safety Performance Analysis System (SPAS), the Federal Motor Carrier Safety Administration's SafeStat Online, the Maritime Safety and Security Information System (MSSIS), and SeaVision.
+The center's work includes projects that cut across traditional transportation modes and technical disciplines, including the Maritime Safety and Security Information System (MSSIS) and SeaVision; the Freight and Fuel Transportation Optimization Tool (FTOT); expertise and support of a Brand New Air Traffic Control System; Corporate Average Fuel Economy (CAFE); Positioning, Navigation, and Timing (PNT), Complementary PNT (CPNT), and Spectrum; Environmental Regulatory Reform and Streamlining; Artificial Intelligence (AI)/Machine Learning, Data Science, and Analytics; and other innovative areas of research and technology.

-The Center helps federal, state, and local governments, industry, and academia in various areas, including human factors research, system design, implementation and assessment, global tracking, strategic investment and resource allocation, environmental preservation, and organizational effectiveness.
+The U.S. DOT Volpe Center helps federal, state, and local governments, industry, and academia in various areas, including human factors research, system design, implementation and assessment, global tracking, strategic investment and resource allocation, environmental preservation, and organizational effectiveness.

-Volpe differs from most federal organizations in that it receives no direct appropriation from Congress.
+The U.S. DOT Volpe Center differs from most federal organizations in that it receives no direct appropriation from Congress.
 Instead, its roughly $200 million annual budget is funded by fees for its work.

-The center is named for John Volpe, a former Massachusetts governor and U.S. Secretary of Transportation.
+The center is named for John Volpe, a former Massachusetts governor and U.S. secretary of transportation.

 Location

-Volpe is located on the campus of NASA's former Electronics Research Center in Cambridge, Massachusetts, across the Charles River from Boston, across the street from the Massachusetts Institute of Technology (MIT), and next to the Kendall/MIT MBTA Red Line subway stop.
+The new U.S. DOT Volpe Center is located at 220 Binney Street in Cambridge, Massachusetts in the heart of Kendall Square across the Charles River from Boston, adjacent to the Massachusetts Institute of Technology (MIT), and near the Kendall/MIT MBTA Red Line subway stop.